vayzenb/kornet/README.md

 train_sizes.xlsx: An excel sheet summarizing the dataset size and total experience of each model as measured by data_set size x eopochs.
 Information is drawn from papers or model cards describing each model

-#### Results
+#### results
 Summary files that are used in subsequent analyses.

-group_data folder: thiscontains human only summaries seperated by condition, and summaries containing model performance
+group_data folder: this contains human only summaries seperated by condition, and summaries containing model performance

-model folder: contains performance of each model using each classifier and
+model folder: contains performance of each model on the test stimuli using each classifier, seperated by # of training images used

-### Naming Conventions
-Slightly different naming conventions were used as shorthand for the tasks stimuli and analyses.
-These do not always line up with the labels used in the manuscript.
+natural_image_decoding: performance of each model on the training images

+The top-level results folder also has various summary files for generating figures.

-#### Tasks
+#### stim
-Complete contour conditions is sometimes referred to as 'Outline'

-Perturbed contour condition is sometimes referred to as 'Pert'

-Deleted contour condition is sometimes referred to as 'IC' for illusory contours

-### Model Names

-Models were often renamed for the main-text to more precisly specify their architecture and training or for readability readible.
-For a full list of model
+Contains all the test stimuli used in the current study (see naming conventions).

+Original stimuli was numerically labelled.
+See kornet_classes for the corresponding object name for each number

+The completed_silhouette folder contains a silhouette versions of the complete contour condition stimuli.
+These were used to compute curvature and shape envelope statistics